grame-cncm/faustide/README.md

 python -m SimpleHTTPServer 8000   # python 2
 ```

+**WARNING: the following step is mandatory for the deployed site to properly work !**

-Then, once the site is validated add (git add) and commit the entire contents of the `docs` directory then push to git.
+Once the site is validated add (using git add) and commit the entire contents of the `docs` directory then push to git.

 ### Useful links